Puppet on a Chain (1971)

 missing and the other acting a bit more professional.

 The no-name group of actors is competent, if not outstanding.
-The biggest "name" is Barbara Parkins, who
+The biggest "name" is Barbara Parkins, who was in

 The movie Puppet on a Chain isn't great cinema; I didn't need to research whether it got any Oscar